WTMBerlin/wtmberlin.github.io/_posts/2017-09-21-Anna-story.markdown

 categories: story
 ---

-A few years ago I started **studying computer science without any prior programming experience.
-And in German**.
-Women Techmakers Berlin helped me to accomplish this challenging goal so I give back to the community as much as I can by supporting the organizer's team.
+A few years ago I started **studying computer science without any prior programming experience and in German, which isn't my native language**.
+Women Techmakers Berlin helped me to accomplish this challenging goal and beyond that to find a most interesting hobby.
+I give back to the community as much as I can by supporting the organizer's team.
+Our work is time consuming but at the and I have a chance of giving others similar opportunities that I got.
+I had a pleasure of attending many awesome events that taught me a lot.
 I currently work as a software developer and absolutely love it.